Local mollification of Riemannian metrics using Ricci flow, and Ricci limit spaces: Introduction

 Corollary \ref{ACCTcomplete} solves the conjecture made in \cite{CC1}, Conjecture 0.7 for three-dimensional manifolds.
 See also, for example \cite[Remark 1.19]{CCT} and \cite[Remark 10.23]{cheeger_book}.
 A related conjecture of Anderson, see \cite[Conjecture 2.3]{AndC} and \cite[Conjecture 0.8]{CC1}, constrains the singular set when one assumes in addition that the Ricci curvature is bounded from \emph{above}.
 In three dimensions, that conjecture would reduce to the singular set being empty, which would imply the bi-H\"older equivalence that we have proved.
 Another situation in which the singular set can be shown to be empty in three-dimensions is when one assumes, in addition, $L^p$ control on the curvature tensor, for appropriately large $p$ \cite{CCT}.
 In contrast, our work is allowing cone points in the limit, and indeed cone points that are not close to being Euclidean.

 \bcmt{I leave implicit that the limit is a length space}

 Of course, the existence of some Gromov-Hausdorff limit, after passing to a subsequence, is an immediate consequence of Gromov compactness.
 Our results says that this limit can be assumed to be homeomorphic to a smooth manifold.
 This is in contrast to the higher dimensional case, as can be seen by blowing down the Eguchi-Hanson (Ricci flat) metric, which will converge to the quotient of $\R^4$ by the map $x\mapsto -x$, which is \emph{not} homeomorphic to any manifold.
-The conjecture for higher dimensions is that a codimension 4 subset of the limit space should be homeomorphic to a topological manifold.
+The conjecture for higher dimensions is that the interior of the complement of the codimension 4 stratum of the singular set should be homeomorphic to a topological manifold \cite[Conjecture 0.7]{CC1}.

 Note that the noncollapsedness condition in the corollary above is that the volume of \emph{one} unit ball is uniformly bounded below.
 It is expected that it is \emph{not} possible to start the Ricci flow globally with such a manifold.
 If we weaken the claim of the corollary and assume a uniform lower bound on the volume of \emph{all} unit balls, i.e. even as we move the centre-point around, then one now \emph{can} start the Ricci flow globally (cf. Theorem \ref{global_exist_thm} or \cite{hochard}) and the result would follow from a combination of \cite{ST1} and \cite{hochard}.
 Raphael Hochard has informed us that a future revision of his paper \cite{hochard} will contain a complete proof of this latter result.
 His current preprint proceeds without establishing uniform lower Ricci bounds.
 Earlier results of the first author have established this result under additional hypotheses \cite{MilesCrelle3D}.